 I’ll say this about the hippies, they liked their radio inscrutable.
-I set my reel-to-reel to its slowest speed to get eight hours of recording and ran it all night long, catching everything they played and giving myself a glimpse into the counterculture.
-I’d wake up to a tape filled with the sounds of early Pink Floyd, Nico, Indian raga, maybe the Woody Woodpecker theme song.
+I set my reel-to-reel to its slowest speed to get eight hours of recording and ran it all night long, catching everything they played and giving myself a glimpse into the tastes of the counterculture.
+I’d wake up to a bizarro mix of rasta, raga, then Velvets/Zappa/Floyd, maybe even a little of the Woody Woodpecker theme.
 Once in awhile they’d shock me by throwing in some unreleased Bob Dylan.
-Whoa, we craved new Dylan songs.
+Whoa, we craved new songs by Dylan.

 Radio was forced to play Bob Dylan, and Bob Dylan made radio change.
 Across the next year his music, and music influenced by him, ruled the airwaves.
 Then the man himself had a motorcycle accident and disappeared into seclusion.
 Quit touring.
 Vanished.
 Damn.